ekimekim/python-blog/2-functions.md

 after the `*args` in the argument list.
 In python3, you may put arguments with defaults after the `*args`, which are "keyword-only arguments".

+Note also that, especially for those coming from C, it may be tempting to think of the `*` as indicating a pointer to an array or similar - the answer is no, there is zero extra meaning here.
+The `*` is a syntactic primitive that indicates variadic args, nothing more.

 ### More keyword arguments

 The `*args` construct captures all positional arguments, but not keyword arguments.